-Factbox: What we know about Boeing 737 MAX crash and what comes next
+Factbox: What we know about Boeing 737 MAX crashes and what comes next

 - Europe and Canada said on March 20 they would independently certify the safety of the jets, further complicating plans to get the aircraft back flying.

-- Indonesia’s flag carrier Garuda (GIAA.JK) said on March 22 it had sent a letter to Boeing asking to cancel an order for 49 MAX 8 aircraft, becoming the first airline to confirm plans to cancel an order after the crashes.
+- Indonesia’s flag carrier Garuda said on March 22 it had sent a letter to Boeing asking to cancel an order for 49 MAX 8 aircraft, becoming the first airline to confirm plans to cancel an order after the crashes.

 - Ethiopia is expected to publish the full preliminary crash report within days.